Authentic Lessons for 21st Century Learning

 Engage

 Display slide 6.
 After students are done writing their captions, have some students share what they observed.
 Their captions might be simple descriptions of the pictures, and they might not immediately see the connection between parallel lines and transversal lines.
-Once you feel like enough students have volunteered, ask what the pictures have in common and how they relate to mathematics.
+Once you feel that enough students have volunteered, ask what the pictures have in common and how they relate to mathematics.

 Explore

 Display slide 7.
-Place students in groups of two (or three), and pass out a protractor to each group.
-Within each group, students should investigate the relationships among different angles by drawing lines on their own worksheets and then measuring the angles.
-Each person in the group should draw two parallel lines with a transversal line that is not perpendicular to the parallel lines.
+Place students in groups of two (or three) and pass out a protractor to each group.
+Within each group, have students investigate the relationships among different angles by drawing lines on their own worksheets and then measuring the angles.
+Instruct each person in the group to draw a line through the two parallel lines that is not perpendicular under the “Trial #1” section.
+Ask each student to shade the acute angles with one color and shade the obtuse angles with another color.

-Before using a protractor and finding out the exact measurements of the angles, each student should shade the acute angles with one color and shade the obtuse angles with another color.
 After shading the angles, group members should take turns determining the exact measurements of each angle and writing the measurement in the shaded region.
-Students should talk about their measurements and the relationships among them.
+Have students talk about their measurements and the relationships among them.

 Explain